iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can you Get a Speeding Ticket Dismissed in Iowa?

-Yes, motorists can get their speeding ticket dismissed in Iowa by taking an Iowa driver improvement program.
+Yes, motorists can get their speeding tickets dismissed in Iowa by taking an Iowa driver improvement program.
 Apart from helping to get a traffic ticket dismissed, this program offers interested parties the following:

 • Possible car insurance discount.